EmilyAFlener/NN_mental_illness/README.md

 ### Observation

-Deep nearning neural networks mirror the human brain and have erros and flaws.
+Deep learning neural networks mirror the human brain and have erros and flaws.
-The human brains natural flaws  manifest as mental illnesses, neoroligal disorders or developmental disorders.
+The human brains natural flaws manifest as mental illnesses, neorological disorders or developmental disorders.

 ### Question